 Indiana Medicaid Promoting Interoperability Programs (formerly MU)

-In 2016 and 2017, Purdue Healthcare Advisors was able to assist 123 Indiana-based organizations (representing approx. 900 Indiana providers) participating in the Indiana Medicaid Promoting Interoperability Programs (formerly EHR Incentive Programs/Meaningful Use).
-This year, we continue our efforts to guide Medicaid-eligible providers with a program that provides a combination of remote and on-site services for ambulatory providers, including our help desk.
+From 2016 to 2018, Purdue Healthcare Advisors has assisted more than 150 Indiana-based organizations (representing approx. 900 Indiana providers) to successfully participate in the Indiana Medicaid Promoting Interoperability Programs (formerly EHR Incentive Programs/Meaningful Use).
+We will continue our efforts in 2019 with a program that provides a combination of remote and on-site services for Medicaid-eligible, ambulatory providers, including our help desk.

 The Indiana Medicaid Promoting Interoperability Programs provides a combination of remote and on-site services to guide eligible providers to successful compliance with: